Tikquuss/grokking_beyong_l2_norm/README.md

 Below, you will find the notebook to use to reproduce each figure.
 * For compressed sensing and matrix factorization, the experiments do not use GPUs; CPUs are enough: the routines are implemented with `numpy`.
-* For the other experiments (modular addition with MLP, non-linear teacher-student, Sobolev training, MNIST with MLP), a single GPU (specifically, the T4 GPU from Google Colab) is sufficient.
+* For the other experiments (modular addition with MLP, non-linear teacher-student, Sobolev training), a single GPU (specifically, the T4 GPU from Google Colab) is sufficient.

 The notebooks are included in the code.